IITRI Compression Test Fixture (ASTM D3410)

 The Wyoming Test Fixtures, Inc. version, shown in Fig. 1, includes an upper bracket attached via an adapter to the crosshead of the testing machine.
 This permits easy slip-in installation and removal of the heavy upper block.
 The lower block normally rests freely on the base of the testing machine.

-The Wyoming Test Fixtures, Inc. version of the IITRI Compression Test Fixture is designed to accommodate tabbed specimens up to 5.5" long, and of any width up to 1.5", as specified by the ASTM standard.
-For example, the fixture can accommodate a Celanese specimen, which is also 5.5" long, but only 0.25" wide.
+The Wyoming Test Fixtures, Inc. version of the IITRI Compression Test Fixture is designed to accommodate tabbed specimens up to 5.5 in. long, and of any width up to 1.5 in., as specified by the ASTM standard.
+For example, the fixture can accommodate a Celanese specimen, which is also 5.5 in. long, but only 0.25 in. wide.

 The Wyoming Test Fixtures, Inc. version of the IITRI fixture is supplied with three sets of wedge-shaped spacers, which can be interchangeably inserted in the cavities of the upper and lower blocks, to accommodate tabbed specimens of a wide range of thicknesses.
-The approximate thickness ranges are (assuming the wedges are flush with the blocks when at the lower end of each range, and protruding a maximum of 0.50" at the upper end of each range): Low Range: 0.17"-0.35"; Medium Range: 0.29"-0.47"; High Range: 0.42"-0.60".
-That is, each set of spacers provides a tabbed specimen thickness range of about 0.18", with an approximately 0.05" overlap between ranges.
+The approximate thickness ranges are (assuming the wedges are flush with the blocks when at the lower end of each range, and protruding a maximum of 0.50 in. at the upper end of each range): Low Range: 0.17 in.-0.35 in.; Medium Range: 0.29 in.-0.47 in.; High Range: 0.42 in.-0.60 in.
+That is, each set of spacers provides a tabbed specimen thickness range of about 0.18 in., with an approximately 0.05 in. overlap between ranges.

-The standard gage length (distance between specimen tabs) per ASTM Standard D3410 is 0.50".
-The fixture can be used to test nonstandard gage length specimens also, from zero to approximately 2".
-(With longer alignment rods, specimens of even longer gage lengths can be used.)
+The standard gage length (distance between specimen tabs) per ASTM Standard D3410 is 0.50 in.
+The fixture can be used to test nonstandard gage length specimens also, from zero to approximately 2 in.
+(With longer alignment rods, specimens of even longer gage lengths can be used).

 The Wyoming Test Fixtures, Inc. version of the IITRI fixture also includes a specimen installation jig, shown in Fig. 2, with centering bars for four different specimen widths.